scylladb/scylladb/docs/dev/object_storage.md

 By default Scylla tries to read it from the `object_storage.yaml` file located in the same directory with the `scylla.yaml`.
 Optionally, the `--object-storage-config-file $path` option can be specified.

+# Keeping sstables on S3

+On of the ways to use object storage is to keep sstables directly on it as objects.

 ## Enabling the feature